tmma2020/cs153-football-formation-id/README.md

 - Full datasets are hosted separately on the teapot server: `/cs/cs153/data/toms_project_data/`.
 - The models for this project were trained on the teapot server.
+- Paths in the notebooks are set up to run on the sample data.
+If you want to run the notebooks on your own machine with your own data, you will need to update the paths in each notebook.